 2. “Yuki no Hana“

-“Snow Flower” by Mika Nakashima is often covered by karaoke artists in Japan, and has been remade by many artists around the globe.
+“Snow Flower” by Mika Nakashima is one of the top karaoke songs in Japan and has been remade by many artists around the globe.

 The lyrics of this Japanese song are quite sentimental as they describe how one might feel watching the first snowfall with a loved one.